 Healthy Heart Grants

-Thanks to our partnership with Subway® we offer Healthy Heart Grants of up to £10,000 to community projects that focus on heart health and promote healthier, happier longer lives for everyone.
+Thanks to our partnership with Subway®, we offer Healthy Heart Grants of up to £10,000 to community projects across the UK that focus on heart health and promote healthier, happier longer lives.